2017 Munster Senior Hurling Championship final: Cork

-Build up
+Build-up

 Ticket prices for the final ranged from €35 to €40 in the stand and €30 in the terrace.

 The game was set to be the first sellout for a Munster senior hurling final at Semple Stadium since 2006.

-The match was shown live on RTÉ One as part of The Sunday Game Live with commentary from Marty Morrissey and Brendan Cummins.
+The match was shown live on RTÉ One as part of The Sunday Game Live, with commentary from Marty Morrissey and Brendan Cummins.

 Clare were looking for their first Munster title since 1998, while Cork's last victory was in 2014.
 Cork manager Kieran Kingston was in his second year as manager, with Clare's joint managers Donal Moloney and Gerry O'Connor in their first year in charge.

-Team news
+Team selection

 Conor Lehane had been a doubt for Cork but was named in the starting line-up for the final in an unchanged Cork team.
 Clare made two changes from the team that beat Limerick in the semi-final, with Cathal Malone replacing David Reidy and Oisín O'Brien starting instead of Gearóid O'Connell.